Differential Temporal Difference Learning: Numerical Results

 \section{Numerical Results}

-In this section we report the results of several numerical experiments, which illustrate the general theory of the previous sections and also suggest possible extensions of the algorithms considered.
+Collected together here are results from several numerical experiments, which illustrate the general theory of the previous sections and also suggest possible extensions.

-Since, under general conditions, all estimates considered in this work obey a central limit theorem \cite{kusyin97}, we use the asymptotic variance the primary figure of merit in evaluating performance.
-The relevant variances are estimated by computing a histogram following multiple runs of each experiment for each algorithm.
+Since, under general conditions, all estimates considered obey a central limit theorem \cite{kusyin97}, we use the \textit{asymptotic variance} to be the primary figure of merit in evaluating performance.
+The relevant variances are estimated by collecting data from many independent runs of each algorithm.

-Specifically, we show comparisons between the performance achieved by LSTD, $\nabla$LSTD, LSTD($\lambda$) and the $\nabla$LSTD($\lambda$) algorithms.
-In examples where there is regeneration, i.e., when the underlying Markov chain $\bfmX$ visits some state infinitely often, we replace the LSTD algorithm with the lower variance, regenerative LSTD algorithm of \cite{CTCN,huachemehmeysur11}; also see \cite{kontsi00,kontsi03a}.
+Specifically, we show comparisons between the performance achieved by LSTD, $\nabla$-LSTD, LSTD($\lambda$) and the $\nabla$-LSTD($\lambda$) algorithms.
+In examples where there is regeneration (the Markov chain $\bfmX$ visits some state infinitely often), we replace the LSTD algorithm with the regenerative LSTD algorithm of \cite{CTCN,huachemehmeysur11}.
+The regenerative algorithm is found to have reduced variance in these experiments.

 The standard TD($\lambda$) algorithm was also considered, but in all examples its variance was found to be several orders of magnitude greater than alternatives.
-Its optimal asymptotic variance version is precisely LSTD($\lambda$) \cite{boy02,devmey17a}.
+The matrix-gain variant with minimal asymptotic variance is precisely LSTD($\lambda$) \cite{boy02,devmey17a}.
 This was found to have better performance, and was therefore used for comparisons; the reader is referred to Section~2.4 of \cite{devmey17a} for details on the relationship between TD($\lambda$) and LSTD($\lambda$) algorithms, and their asymptotic variances.

-Below we also consider two extensions of $\nabla$LSTD for a specific example: The approximation of the relative value function for the speed-scaling model of \cite{chehuakulunnzhumehmeywie09}.
+We also consider two extensions of $\nabla$-LSTD for a specific example: The approximation of the relative value function for the speed-scaling model of \cite{chehuakulunnzhumehmeywie09}.
 First, for this reflected process evolving on $\Re_+$, it is shown that the sensitivity process $\bfSens$ can be defined, subject to conditions on the dynamics near the boundary.
 Second, the algorithm is tested in a discrete state space setting.
-There is no apparent justification for this approach, but it appears to perform remarkably well in the examples considered.
+There is no apparent justification for this approach, but it performs remarkably well in simulations.

-\subsection{\bf Linear model}
+\subsection{Linear model}

-A scalar linear model offers perhaps the clearest illustration of the performance of the $\nabla$LSTD-learning algorithm, demonstrating its superior convergence rate compared to the standard LSTD algorithm.
+A scalar linear model offers perhaps the clearest illustration of the performance of the $\nabla$-LSTD-learning algorithm, demonstrating its superior convergence rate compared to the standard LSTD algorithm.